last updated: 1/22/19

 Following a well-written syllabus will help you prepare for lessons.
 You’ll benefit from learning items in a logical sequence.
 Thanks to clear completion standards, you’ll know where you are in training.

 If your instructor refuses to use a syllabus, it might be time to find a new instructor.
-In the worst case scenario, your instructor may be trying to take advantage of you by slowing down your training.
+In the worst-case scenario, your instructor may be trying to take advantage of you by slowing down your training.
+If your lessons are disorganized, you will be wasting money.

 Frequency of Training